cashubtc/nuts/dlc.md

 ```

 Wallets MUST collect and save the blinded signatures from each entry in the `paid` array, even if the mint responds with a `400` error.

-If the wallet passes the `atomic` parameter as `true` in their request body, then the mint must ensure that either _all_ payouts are processed, or else _none_ are.

 ### Checking the DLC Status